webmachinelearning/webnn/explainer.md

 Although this design approach has a clear benefit in its simplicity, it faces a challenge in defining a standard model format that works across the various web browsers and operating systems on the user's devices.
 In shifting the focus of the design towards the model format, it creates an opportunity for more fragmentation in the way AI is consumed on the web and encourages silos of vendor-specific ecosystems around the particular model formats of choice.
 Much like in the early days of the image format wars, the web developers will likely have a more difficult time understanding which model formats would work on which combinations of the web browsers and operating systems that they're targeting.

-By defining the WebNN API as a model format-agnostic set of neural network operations, we shift the focus of the design towards the abstraction between the web browsers and the underlying operating system services and let the web applications and Javascript frameworks continue to focus on satisfying the needs of the web developers knowing that the neural networks they create will faithfully execute regardless of the browser's underlying platform.
+By defining the WebNN API as a model format-agnostic set of neural network operations, we shift the focus of the design towards the abstraction between the web browsers and the underlying operating system services and let the web applications and JavaScript frameworks continue to focus on satisfying the needs of the web developers knowing that the neural networks they create will faithfully execute regardless of the browser's underlying platform.
 What we believe works in our favor is the significant overlap of neural network operations and algorithms across all popular frameworks today.
 Models available in one format are generally convertible to another with little loss.

 A model-loader API can also be built atop a neural network API without losing the appeal in its simplicity.
 Our view is that the two APIs are complementary and not mutually exclusive to each other; however we must start with the neural network API to ensure cross-platform interoperability, a cornerstone of the web platform.